Akshay17DS/Movie-Recommender-System/README.md

 # Movie Recommender System

+## Project Overview

+The Movie Recommender System simplifies the process of choosing movies by providing personalized recommendations based on movie features.
+Using a Content-Based Filtering approach, the system analyzes attributes like genres, cast, and crew to compute similarities and suggest movies tailored to user preferences.
+This project aims to deliver accurate, relevant, and scalable recommendations for users navigating large movie datasets.

 ## Types of Recommender Systems
 1. **Content-Based Recommender System**:
    Suggests items based on the similarity between item features and the user's preferences or past interactions.